BradleyC/Delian/README.md

 ### "...Vitalik said 'I'd like to see two DAOs play chess against each other' and then he giggled." - [Tom Nash](https://github.com/morelazers).

-# OVERVIEW: Use games between DAOs a fun and engaging way to build a framework for many types of governance.
+# Use games between DAOs as a fun and engaging way to build a framework for many types of governance.

+## Hypothesis:
-## Hypothesis: Governance has three major components:
+Governance has three major components:
 1) Question formulation
+1) Decision making economy
+    1) who gets votes
-    2) Decision making economy (who gets votes, how many votes do they get, how often are decisions made, are votes minted / burned or circulated like currency, etc)
+    1) how many votes do they get
+    1) how often are decisions made
+    1) are votes minted / burned or circulated like currency, etc)
-    3) Decision making manifold (the specific mechanism for allocating "votes")
+1) Decision making manifold (the specific mechanism for voting)

 ## Problem:
 The easiest way to disrupt governance is to attack the framing of a question.
 This affects meatspace politics in addition to Ethereum governance.
 In Ethereum, this often looks like ad hominem attacks or demands for audits / guarantees / "proof".